Ministry of Foreign Affairs (Spain): Early period

 Following the creation of the Secretariat of State, which was entrusted to The Marquess of Grimaldo, former secretary of state for war and treasury, it assumed much of the powers that the Council of State had over foreign policy, leaving this Council as an advisory and debate body, since the powers over appointments and economic management of diplomacy as well as correspondence between chancelleries were assigned to the secretary of state.
-However, this Secretariat was not only responsible for foreign relations, but also assumed a large part of domestic policy; it governed the royal sites, supervised the postal service and it had a relevant role in the creation of Royal Academies and in the proccess of granting new aristocratic honours, and it assisted the monarch in issuing decrees and in the relations between the Crown and other institutions, making it the center of the government and, in practice, its officeholder was a prime minister, reason why he was known as "First Secretary of State".
+However, this Secretariat was not only responsible for foreign relations, but also assumed a large part of domestic policy; it governed the royal sites, supervised the postal service and it had a relevant role in the creation of Royal Academies and in the process of granting new aristocratic honours, and it assisted the monarch in issuing decrees and in the relations between the Crown and other institutions, making it the center of the government and, in practice, its officeholder was a prime minister, reason why he was known as "First Secretary of State".
 An example of this was that the new ministers of the royal cabinet were sworn in before this "prime minister".
 Despite the power and the similarities to this modern figure, the secretary of state was not a prime minister and, on many occasions, he was overshadowed and subordinated to the king's favourite, as happened with Giulio Alberoni (1715–1719), The Baron Ripperda (1725–1726) or The Prince of the Peace in the reign of Charles IV.